Flow Chord Pad

 How the Ranking Works

-After each chord you place, the pad re-evaluates every chord in the key:
+After each chord you place, the pad re-evaluates every chord in the key and updates the colors:

 - Functional harmony transitions — the engine knows that V→I is the strongest resolution, IV→V builds tension, vi→IV is a classic pop move, etc.